rust-lang/cargo/src/doc/man/includes/description-new-authors.md

 - `user.email` git configuration value
 - `EMAIL` environment variable

-See linkcargo:reference/config.html[the reference] for more information about configuration files.
+See [the reference](../reference/config.html) for more information about configuration files.